Safe Removal of Mercury in Amalgam Fillings

 - You grind or clench your teeth.
 Mercury is released as a vapor when fillings are agitated and heated.
 This happens when we drill on silver fillings and that is why it is important to take special precautions when having them removed.
 They are also heated up when we grind on them.
 Teeth grinding (bruxism) is a common issue and should be considered when replacing your fillings.

 - tooth sensitivity from filing breakdown.
 Amalgams weaken your tooth structure by contracting and expanding with changing temperatures.
 Heat causes expansion which we see in thermometer.
 Over the years you develop small cracks around your old fillings till eventually pieces start to come off.
 At this point crowns, root canals, and extractions are needed.
 It is better to treat these areas early to avoid root canals and tooth loss.

 - Your teeth have started to fracture around your fillings.
 This can happen and you do not feel a thing.
 If your fillings are large then it may require a crown to restore the tooth and avoid a root canal or extractions.
 If the filling covers more than 50% of the chewing surface a crown may be your best option.

-Does Dental Insurance Pay for Mercury Filling Replacement?
+Does Dental Insurance Pay for Removal of Amalgam?

 It really depends on the specific insurance plan.
 Some dental offices will charge a separate fee for IAOMT Safe Removal of a Silver Metal Filling.

-A dental PPO insurance often covers 40-80% of the cost of filling replacement.
-Most Insurance plans have a annual maximum benefit such as $1500-$5000 at which point the patient will need to pay for 100% of the fee.
-Some Insurance plans have a maximum allowable charge and others will pay on a pre-determined fee schedule.
+A dental PPO insurance often covers 40-80% of the cost of amalgam filling replacement.
+Most insurance plans have a annual maximum benefit such as $1500-$5000 at which point the patient will need to pay for 100% of the fee.
+Some insurance plans have a maximum allowable charge and others will pay on a pre-determined fee schedule.
 We have insurance professionals in the office who will contact your insurance company and determine how your insurance works in our dental office.